Definitive Guide To Mobile App Marketing: 31 Powerful Strategies

 Remember that a loyal customer today could switch to another brand as a result of unresolved complaints.
 Tell me, who wants to lose a loyal customer?

 Several studies have found that it takes 7x more to acquire a new customer than to retain already existing ones.
+User acquisition is obviously crucial, but retention is equally important.

 Treat your customers like kings.
 Because they are.